Francisco Cuoco

-Francisco Cuoco (born 29 November 1933) is a Brazilian actor.
-He became known for his roles as a heartthrob in telenovelas from Rede Globo, such as Selva de Pedra (1972), Pecado Capital (1975) and O Astro (1978), among others.
+Francisco Cuoco (29 November 1933 – 19 June 2025) was a Brazilian actor.
+He became known for his roles as a heartthrob in telenovelas from Rede Globo, such as Selva de Pedra (1972), Pecado Capital (1975) and O Astro (1977), among others.

-Biography
+Life and career

 Cuoco was born in São Paulo, the son of the Italian fair trader Leopoldo Cuoco.
 He grew up in Brás neighborhood, with his sister Grácia and his mother Antonieta.

 He worked during the day with his father at the fair and at night he studied, seeking a stable profession.
 He wanted to study Law, but when he got in touch with the School of Dramatic Art of Alfredo Mesquita, he decided to be a dramaturgy professional.
 He dropped out of law school and gave himself up to the artistic vocation.